Get E-Book

 });

 Multicast code often uses reuseAddr because several receivers may need to bind the same multicast port.
 The multicast group membership decides which traffic is relevant.
-Chapter 9.5 owns the group behavior.
-The option point here is narrow: address reuse does not create a user-space fanout contract.
-It changes the kernel bind rules.
+Chapter 9.5 owns group behavior.
+The option point here is narrower - address reuse changes kernel bind rules.
+It does not create a general user-space fanout contract.

-Binding failures also depend on wildcard addresses.
+Binding behavior also depends on wildcard addresses.
 A listener on 0.0.0.0:3000 covers all suitable IPv4 local addresses.
-A second listener on 127.0.0.1:3000 may conflict because loopback is already included in the wildcard listener.
-The exact combination rules vary by OS and option state, especially around IPv6 dual-stack sockets.
+A second listener on 127.0.0.1:3000 may conflict because loopback is already covered by the wildcard listener.
+The exact rules vary by OS and option state, especially with IPv6 dual-stack sockets.

 server.on('listening', () => {